Friends of the Library Lecture: Debating Origins: Uncovering the Forgotten History of Horses in Arizona

 Event Details

-R. H. Johnson Library will host John Mack from the AZ Speaks program Join us to learn more about Debating Origins: Uncovering the Forgotten History of Horses in Arizona.
+R. H. Johnson Library will host John Mack.
+Join us to learn more about Debating Origins: Uncovering the Forgotten History of Horses in Arizona.

 Although European settlers are commonly credited with introducing horses to Arizona, Native American communities in the state have long had a deep and cultural relationship with these animals.
 This presentation explores the ongoing conversation about the origins of horses in Arizona, emphasizing the perspectives and insights of Indigenous Arizonans.
 By delving into the cultural and historical roles horses have played in Native American communities, specifically the Apache and Diné, it uncovers a more nuanced and accurate narrative of how horses arrived in the state.
 The presentation underscores the significance of recognizing and honoring Arizona’s Native American heritage and its impact on the state’s history.